Nedomas/myfriendisafounder/interviews/dima/product-market-fit.md

 #### - What helped you find you product market fit?

-We we're in the fog.
+We were in the fog.
 Everything became much clearer after <b>writing down user personas</b>.
 We could have saved a lot of time if we did that before building anything.